flows-network/issue-tracker/README.md

 ### Wait for the magic!

 This is it!
 You are now on the flow details page waiting for the flow function to build.
 As soon as the flow's status became `running`, the bot is ready to track the GitHub issues!
-The bot is triggered by a GitHub issue is labeled with specified labels.
+The bot is triggered by a GitHub issue labeled with specified labels.